singerdmx/flutter-quill/README.md

 )
 ```

-And depending on your use case, you might want to dispose the `_controller` in dispose method
+Depending on your use case, you might want to dispose of the `_controller` in `dispose` method

 in most cases, it's better to.